 - 4. Pressure grouting of the soils before or during jacking or boring may be required to stabilize the soil, control water, prevent loss of material, and prevent settlement or displacement of the ground and/or tracks.
 Grout shall be cement, chemical, or other special injection material selected to accomplish the necessary stabilization.
 The grouting contractor shall be a specialist in the field with a minimum of 5 years continuous experience of successfully grouting soil.
 Materials to be used and the method of injection shall be prepared by a California licensed Geotechnical Engineer, or by an experienced and qualified company specializing in this work and submitted for approval by MTS prior to the commencement of work.
 Proof of experience and competency shall accompany the submission. - 5.
 Bored or jacked installations shall have a bored-hole diameter essentially the same as the outside diameter of the casing plus the thickness of the protective coating.
 If voids should develop or if the bored-hole diameter is greater than the outside diameter of the casing pipe, plus coating, by more than approximately 1 inch, grouting or other methods as approved by MTS shall be employed to fill such voids. - 6.
 Casing and carrier pipes shall be constructed to prevent leakage of any substance. - 7.
 If an obstruction is encountered during installation of the casing pipe that will stop the forward action of the pipe, and it becomes evident that it is impossible to advance the pipe, operations will cease and the pipe shall be abandoned in-place and pressure grouted full with a 2-sack slurry before continuing with work. - 8.
-The Contractor is responsible for analyzing the survey data from track settlement monitoring within 24 hours of each survey being completed.
-The Contractor must act immediately if the settlement thresholds listed below are met or exceeded.
-If ground or track displacement of 1⁄4" or greater compared to the baseline is detected during the installation of the casing pipe, the Contractor shall notify MTS immediately and analyze all subsequent settlement monitoring survey data immediately upon it being recorded.
-If displacement of 1⁄2" compared to the baseline is detected, then all operations shall stop immediately.
+If ground or track displacement of 1⁄4" or greater is detected during the installation of the casing pipe, the Contractor shall contact MTS and closely monitor displacement.
+If displacement of 1⁄2" is detected, then all operations shall stop.
 The Contractor shall develop a remediation plan that is approved by MTS before resuming operations.
 The contractor is liable for all damages resulting from ground or track displacement.
 Should the track displace, corrective action shall be taken by MTS forces or the Contractor as approved by MTS.
 MTS expenses shall be reimbursed by the Contractor. - 9.
 Should ground water or other loose and unstable soils conditions be encountered during construction, the Contractor shall immediately stop work, notify the railroad inspector and flagman, provide necessary support to track and other railroad structures, and notify MTS.
 It shall be the responsibility of the contractor to make necessary corrections to construction process to allow for said conditions.